Please ensure Javascript is enabled for purposes of website accessibility North Coast Rail Trail Construction Project Updates - SCCRTC

 Panther (Yellowbank) Beach Parking Lot Now Open

 The new paved parking lot at Panther (Yellowbank) Beach opened in April 2026 for public use in advance of completion of the full North Coast Rail Trail.
 The new parking lot includes accessible and multimodal parking, new restroom facilities, and a plaza with bike racks and benches.
-Improvements to the restroom facilities and other minor amenities are still underway and will be completed in late April.

-Davenport Parking Area to Temporarily Close
+Davenport Informal Parking Area to Temporarily Close

 About the North Coast Rail Trail